 Is the Inverted Pyramid Style Too Formulaic an Approach?

 Of course, approaching business writing in such a way could result in really dry opening statements.
 Or you might cram in so much information that you unknowingly leave out one of the Ws.

 To avoid this, experiment with different styles of leads: for example, the attention-seizing anecdote.

-Note too that whichever method you use, the objective remains the same.
+Note too that whichever approach you use, the objective remains the same.
 Communicate your most important information right away.
-Always assume that the client will not finish reading.
+Always assume that the client will not finish reading too.
 Ensure that even when that happens, they at least walk away knowing the skeleton of your message.